koraytugay/koraytugay.github.io/content/literature/feeling-good.md

 > had problems extracting the meaning and had many logical errors. __They were overly concrete and could not make generalizations.__

 ### Talk Back to the Internal Critic
-- Listen to your inner critic, capture it
+1. Listen to your inner critic, capture it.
-- Write it down
+1. Write it down.
-- Identify the in which category (or categories) the critic falls into from the _Ten Cognitive Distortions_ lists above
+1. Identify the in which category (or categories) the critic falls into from the _Ten Cognitive Distortions_.
-- Respond to the internal criticism by rationally responding to it also by noting your response
+1. Respond to the internal criticism by rationally responding to it, noting your response.

 <table>
     <tr>